openSUSE/news-o-o/_posts/2011-01-29-opensuse-weekly-news-issue-160-is-out.markdown

           nice.

 The Webslice applet has been written by Richard Moore and me as a functional
-          prototype, but didn™t see much love since it was added to Plasma for 4.4 in 2009.
-Its basic mechanism is that you specify a slice within a website, which is a rectangular region.
-This region then gets shown in the applet, and resizes dynamically with it, zooming the slice in and out.
+          prototype, but didnâ€™t see much love since it was added to Plasma for 4.4 in 2009.
+Its basic mechanism is that you specify a â€œsliceâ€ within a website, which is a rectangular region.
+This region then gets shown in the applet, and resizes dynamically with it, zooming the â€œsliceâ€ in and out.
 The widget basically worked, but had two significant
           problems: Resizing was very sluggish and bound to a kept aspect ratio, and you needed to know CSS2 selector syntax to actually use it.

-Earlier tonight, I™ve committed a set of changes which address these problems, and
+Earlier tonight, Iâ€™ve committed a set of changes which address these problems, and
           backported them after review on the plasma-devel mailing list to the 4.6 branch, so these changes become part of Plasma 4.6.1, which will be the first service and translation update to 4.6.0, which we released yesterday.